-To implement Risk management systems and processes in PNBIL, Board has approved an overarching 'Risk Governance Framework' for the Bank which acts as a quiding document for the Bank.
-Within this overarching framework, various policies and procedures have been framed and adopted by the Bank to implement and develop a Bank-wide risk culture.
+To implement risk management systems and processes in PNBIL, Board has approved an overarching 'Risk Governance Framework' for the Bank which acts as a guiding document..
+Within this overarching framework, various policies and procedures have been framed and adopted by the Bank to implement and develop a Bankwide risk culture.
 This is supported by following set of policies / procedures:

-Risk Policies, Procedures and Processes addressing and mitigating the risks Credit Risk Credit Risk Management Policy and Procedures, Collateral Management Policy, Asset Classification and Impairment Policy and Debt Recovery Policy Market Risk Treasury & Investment Policy Liquidity Risk ILAAP, Treasury & Investment Policy
+Risk Policies, Procedures and Processes addressing and mitigating the risks Credit Risk Credit Risk Management Policy and Procedures, Collateral Management Policy, Asset Classification and Impairment Policy and Debt Recovery Policy Market Risk Treasury & Investment Policy